adonisjs/v6-docs/content/docs/digging_deeper/emitter.md

 ```

 ## Handling errors
+By default, the exceptions raised by the listeners will result in [unhandledRejection](https://nodejs.org/api/process.html#event-unhandledrejection).
+Therefore, it is recommended to self capture and handle the error using the `emitter.onError` method.

-The exceptions raised by the listeners can be captured using the `emitter.onError` method.
-The callback receives the event name, error, and event data.
+The `emitter.onError` method accepts a callback which receives the event name, error, and event data.

 ```ts
 import emitter from '@adonisjs/core/services/emitter'